Aranayan is the god of creating, light, birth, truth, water, discovery, and Art.

 Under the Hazon Empire, followers of Aranayan were tolerated but given second class status–many consider those to be the years in which their faith was tempered.
 After the fall of Hazon, worship has flourished with the falling of favor given to Enoth.

 Aranayan recently walked the mortal realms as a man named Cromwell.
 He chose to sacrifice himself, giving his mantle and powers to Tidron, to prevent Belendor from unmaking the world in a terrible and strange show of her love for Aranayan.

 Correct Worship and Rites/Rituals/Requirements

 Followers of Aranayan typically engage in:

-- Every morning, they hold a ritual to bless the day and celebrate the birth of new creation–in involves holding up their hands and blowing across their palms, burning of incense, and chanting
+- Every morning, hold a ritual to bless the day and celebrate the birth of new creation–it involves holding up their hands and blowing across their palms, burning of incense, and chanting

 - In the evening, followers often light fires to keep the darkness at bay and mourn the end of a new creation, this often includes the singing of songs